rdubois-crypto/rdubois-crypto/README.md

 # Current focus
 - I’m looking to collaborate on unification of cryptographic APIs, merging frameworks (libECC, Arkwork, blst, lib256zkp).
 Related project is the cylib repo (still a draft for now)
-- I'm currently writting a survey on ZKP and Privacy mechanisms used in SSI and blockchains, the aim is to speed up understanding for a crypto moving from traditional cybersecurity to Blockchain framework.
-It is also because it helps me to write thing down as i go deep inside the different primitves and implementations.
+- I'm currently learning ZKP and Privacy mechanisms used in SSI and blockchains with a specific focus on Starks.
+- I'm working on a starknet multisignatures and threshold schnorr signatures (Nano signer with Cairo verifier)

 # Links